 How do credit cards work and which one is best for me?

-There are several different types of credit cards and it is important to consider your options carefully before deciding which is right for you.
-In this article we look at how the different types of cards work and how to establish which one meets your needs best.
+There are several different types of credit cards and so it is important to consider your options before deciding which is right for you.
+In this article we look at how each different type of credit card works and how to establish which one best meets your needs.

 What is a credit card and how do they work?

 Credit cards allow you to borrow money up to a certain limit as decided by your credit card provider.
 Often this limit will be a few hundred or few thousand pounds.
 You then pay back the amount borrowed either in full or in monthly instalments.
 There will always be a minimum amount you need to pay back each month, but you can pay more than this if you wish to.
 If you don’t pay off the amount in full you will pay interest, unless you have a credit card that offers an interest-free period for a set number of months.